 Raspberry Pi 3 is enough to run any large panel module – just make sure that your CPU is adequately cooled, otherwise it will slow down.
 We’ve just attached a small radiator to it (without a fan), and it was enough.

-We haven’t tested SimVimPanel with RPi 4, but we presume that its 2 HDMI outputs will allow you to use the single Raspberry to run the whole main panel, pilot and co-pilot side, with the wide modules that we have designed for use with 2 screens.
+Using a RPi 4 with 2 HDMI outputs will allow you to use the single Raspberry to run the whole main panel, pilot and co-pilot side, using a single panel module designed for use with 2 screens.
 Otherwise, RPi3 has enough performance to run any single-screen module.

 Settings up displays of non-standard size

-For displays of non-standard dimensions, Raspberry Pi may not always be able to run them with their native resolution, but luckily, you can still configure SimVimPanel to display the module in its real size on such screen.
+Even if you can’t get the display to run in its native resolution, you can still configure SimVimPanel to display the module in its real size on such screen.

 In this example, we have a 7.8″ display with 800×300 native resolution, but our Raspberry is running it with 1024×768.
 With such discrepancy, the desktop on the screen looks distorted.